Homepage

 Philips Usfa

 Philips Usfa was founded shortly after WWII, when Philips acquired the activities of some German-lead manufacturers of military products.
-It soon became an important supplier of equipment for the Department of Defence.
+It soon became an important supplier of equipment to the Dutch Department of Defence and to NATO.
+The original company logo is shown below.

-In the late 1980s Philips Usfa was merged with Philips subsidary Holland Signaal and went on as Signaal USFA.
+In the late 1980s Philips Usfa was merged with another Philips subsidary — Holland Signaal — and went on as Signaal USFA.
 When Signaal was acquired by Thomson-CSF (now Thales) in 1990, the crypto department went back to Philips and continued as Philips Crypto.
-The Dutch government and the Department of Defence still had a number ongoing contracts with the company and didn't want the intellectual property to end up in foreign hands.
-They therefore insisted that the crypto-part of the company was kept out of the deal.
+The Dutch government and the Department of Defence still had a of number ongoing development contracts with the company and didn't want the intellectual property to end up in foreign hands.
+They therefore insisted that the crypto-part of the company was kept out of the deal with Thomson.

 Approximately 60 people worked at Philips Crypto, where they developed cryptographic solutions for civil, industrial and military communication systems.
-The year 2000 marked the decline of orders and finally, in 2003, Philips Crypto was closed due to lack of revenue.
-Parts of it were sold to other companies such as Fox-IT in Delft (Netherlands) and Compumatica in Uden (Netherlands).
+In 2000 the orders started declining and finally, in 2003, the company was closed due to lack of revenue.
+Part of the product portfolio was sold to other companies, such as Fox-IT in Delft and Compumatica in Uden (Netherlands).

 History